Interesting stuff Roller. I just mapped out my walk to my mailbox. .02 miles. I feel

 A few years back public sentiment was thought to be that if Pete Rose would just tell the truth and admit he bet on baseball, then everyone could begin to move forward.
 So he did it.
 He got roasted like a Kenny Roger's chicken.
 I think the lesson to be learned here is that when it comes to public matters, the truth will almost always come out.
 I say almost.
 We might never know who really shot JFK, or if Reagan really "(couldn't) remember", but in the end, the truth is usually revealed.

 By a show of sideways smily faces, how many that people think JFK ever thought his extra-marital affairs would be subject of books and min-series.
 Bill Clinton never thought his indiscretion(s) would go public or he wouldn't have lied about it on National televesion.
-And even though pretty substantial evidence was out there that Rose bet on baseball games, he continued to deny it for 15 years.
+And even though

 There is probably a name for this cycle, btu I don't know it: Person A becomes very good at Talent B. Person A becomes wealthy at performing Talent B. Person A does things while performing Talent B that could get Person A in trouble.
 Person A goes public years later admitting indiscretions for the better of the human race.
 Person A gets pooped on for being a bad person.